-The respective heads of the agencies shall be responsible for ensuring compliance with this section.
+The heads of the agencies and their web administrators or their equivalent shall be responsible for ensuring compliance with this Section.

 A pearl buried inside a tightly-shut shell is practically worthless.
 Government information is a pearl, meant to be shared with the public in order to maximize its inherent value.

 The Transparency Seal, depicted by a pearl shining out of an open shell, is a symbol of a policy shift towards openness in access to government information.
 On the one hand, it hopes to inspire Filipinos in the civil service to be more open to citizen engagement; on the other, to invite the Filipino citizenry to exercise their right to participate in governance.

 This initiative is envisioned as a step in the right direction towards solidifying the position of the Philippines as the Pearl of the Orient – a shining example for democratic virtue in the region.

 I. Mandate, Mission, Vision and List of Officials

 Climate Change Commission in compliance with Section 104 of RA No. 11936

 FY 2021As of March - Current and Continuing